 Whenever a meteorite impact occurs, material is normally ejected outwards from the impact crater.
 We see this material in the regions surrounding the crater.

 However, Deimos does not exhibit this, suggesting that the gravity of this tiny moon is so low that any material ejected would have escaped into space.

 Seeing Phobos and Deimos for yourself is not an easy task.
 They are small and close to their host planet but, with the right equipment and conditions, it is possible.

 As we just learned, both Phobos and Deimos are C-type asteroids.

 They are dark and have a low albedo, which means that they do not reflect much of the incoming radiation into space.

 This, along with their small size makes observation difficult and, even if you do see them, they are mere points of light.

 Visibility and Magnitude

 Before we can see Phobos and Deimos, we should know the optimal conditions to observe Mars.
-This happens when the red planet is closest to us during oppositions, such as in October 2020 and December 2022.
+This happens when the red planet is closest to us during oppositions, such as it was in December 2022 and will be again in January 2025.
 Oppositions offer the best views possible during its orbit.

 Phobos has a brightest magnitude of 11.7 and has a tight, tidally locked orbit around Mars.